microsoft/presidio/CONTRIBUTING.md

 Please review the open [issues on Github](https://github.com/microsoft/presidio/issues) for known bugs and feature requests.
 We sometimes add 'good first issue' labels on those we believe are simpler, and 'advanced' labels on those which require more work or multiple changes across the solution.

+### Adding samples

+We would love to see more samples demonstrating how to use Presidio in different scenarios.
+If you have a sample that you think would be useful for others, please consider contributing it.
+You can find the samples in the [samples folder](docs/samples/).

+When contributing a sample, make sure it is self contained (e.g. external dependencies are documented), add it [to the index] (docs/samples/index.md), and to the [mkdocs.yml](mkdocs.yml) file.

 ## Contacting Us

-For any questions, please email presidio@microsoft.com.
+For any questions, please email <presidio@microsoft.com>.

 ## Contribution guidelines

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.
+For details, visit <https://cla.microsoft.com>.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

 This project has adopted the Microsoft Open Source Code of Conduct.
-For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.
+For more information see the Code of Conduct FAQ or contact <opencode@microsoft.com> with any additional questions or comments.